aridjayarecipes/cutesrecipes.web.app/content/post/1758-recipe-of-homemade-easy-blueberry-muffins.md

 1. Create flax egg by combining flax meal and hot water; let gel
 1. Mix flour, sugar, baking powder, and salt in main mixing bowl
 1. Add oil, milk, and vanilla to flax egg and whisk
-1. Add liquid to dry ingredients and gently stir manually e.g. with a fork (don't beat!)
+1. Add liquid to dry ingredients and gently stir manually e.g. with a fork (don&#39;t beat!)
 1. Fold in blueberries
 1. Get muffin sheet ready by either lining with cute paper cups or greasing silicon or metal forms
 1. Fill dough into forms (optional:) and sprinkle with crocant